hherzl/CatFactory/README.md

 4. Build Features (One feature per schema)
 5. Scaffold objects, these methods read all objects from database and create instances for code builders

+## Roadmap

+There will be a lot of improvements for CatFactory on road:

+* Scaffolding Services Layer
+* Dapper Integration for ASP.NET Core
+* MD files
+* Scaffolding C# Client for ASP.NET Web API
+* Scaffolding Unit Tests for ASP.NET Core
+* Scaffolding Integration Tests for ASP.NET Core
+* Scaffolding Angular

 ## Concepts behind CatFactory

 ### Database Type Map